jspir1t/Personal-CS101/IO.md

 - Implements the **Asynchronous Non-blocking I/O model**.
 - Often integrates with `epoll` or equivalent APIs for readiness notifications.

+  **Tip: the single thread for event loop should only handle the IO readiness but I/O operations (reading or writing), since then it will block and hang.**
 ---

 ## **3. Reactor Pattern**